snowplow/documentation/docs/forwarding-events-to-destinations/forwarding-events/google-tag-manager-server-side/braze-tag-for-gtm-ss/braze-tag-configuration/index.md

 ### Identity settings

-_Note: Since v0.2.0 this section of the configuration has changed.
-Below you can read about the latest configuration options.
-If you are interested about pre-0.2.0 versions, there is a section at the end of this one._

 #### Braze User Identifier

 This section allows you to select which Braze user identifier (external user ID (`external_id`) or [User Alias](https://www.braze.com/docs/api/objects_filters/user_alias_object#user-alias-object-specification) `user_alias`) will be used by the tag.
 The default value is `external_id`.